Our associates provide expert knowledge and skills that enhance the work that we do.

 Polly joined Heart n Soul in March 2018 and is responsible for finance operations, reviewing budgets and supporting the grant reporting process and programme management.
 Polly also works with other local charities that support community arts including Theatre Peckham and Corali Dance Company.

 Rachel has worked as Development Associate for Heart n Soul since 2011, co-delivering fundraising work with Hazel Northwood for the first six years.
 She also works as an independent consultant and producer, with extensive experience of arts management.
 She has a particular interest in China, working on cultural exchange projects.
 More recently, Rachel’s work has expanded into other sectors including youth conflict and mental health.

-Richard has been Heart n Soul’s Creative Associate since 2015, focussing on our creative work with Young People, SoundLab and Radio.
+Richard has been working with Heart n Soul since 2011.
+His current role focusses on our creative work with Young People, SoundLab and Radio..
 He is also currently an artist on the Conditions Studio Programme in Croydon, the founder and director of not-for-profit organisation Constant Flux, has written the DIY as Privilege manifesto and plays in several punk bands.

 Portrait by Samuel Jegede

 Sarah worked in international cultural relations and development assistance for 25 years, with particular experience in management, strategy development and implementation.
 From 2013 to 2017, she was General Manager for Heart n Soul and is now Associate Director for Heart n Soul at The Hub where she is leading the project team.